 Enemy Within: Military Sexual Assault Inflicts Physical, Psychological, Financial Pain 2013

-SELECTION OF PEER-REVIEWED RESEARCH ON MILITARY SEXUAL ASSAULT AND HARASSMENT
+SELECTION OF PEER-REVIEWED RESEARCH ON MILITARY SEXUAL ASSAULT, HARASSMENT, AND RACIAL DISPARITY

 Breland, J.Y., Donalson, R., Li, Y., Hebenstreit, C.L., Golstein, L.A., Maguen, S. (2017).
 Military Sexual Trauma Is Associated With Eating Disorders, While Combat Exposure Is Not.
 Psychol Trauma, 10.1037.

 Brignone, E., Gundlapalli, A. V., Blais, R. K., Carter, M. E., Suo, Y., Samore, M. H.,… Fargo, J. D. (2016).
 Differential Risk for Homelessness Among US Male and Female Veterans With a Positive Screen for Military Sexual Trauma.
 JAMA Psychiatry, 73(6), 582-589.